 Visit and Subscribe to my YouTube Channel and watch my journey!

-Sowing seeds at a consistent density makes it easier for you to care for them as they sprout and grow.
+Sowing microgreen seeds at a consistent density will make it easier for you to care for them as they sprout and grow.

 To sow seeds at a consistent density, that is, each tray has the same number of seeds and thus plants when they sprout is to know how many seeds are in a given mass unit of weight.

-So are professional growers and high value seed companies who have already calculated how many seeds are in a unit mass, whether it be pounds, 1/4 pound, ounce, or gram.
+So are the professional growers and commercial seed companies who have already calculated and posted how many seeds are in a unit mass of weight.
+Whether it be the number of seeds in a pound, 1/4 pound, ounce, or in grams.

-Of course, there's variation in those numbers, depending on many things like cultivars, growers, and calculation methods.
+Of course, there's variation in those estimates, because of many things like cultivars, growing conditions, and calculation methods.

-However, I've combined data from several growers, calculated an average, and present you with those calculations.
+However, I've combined data from several growers, calculated an average, and will present you those averages in a handy pdf download.

-I will continue to add varieties to this pdf as well as revise the average whenever new data becomes available to me.
-Updates will be sent to you.
+I'll continue to add varieties to this pdf as well as revise the average whenever new data becomes available to me.

-Click to to have the pdf sent to you.
+Click to have the pdf sent to you as well as updates when they're available.

 The second part of the video below shows you how I determined my seeding density and deliver the right number of seeds to my planting tray.

-Figure out how many square inches your planting trays are and multiple by 21 to get an idea of how many seeds you need.
+So multiply your tray surface area (in square inches) by 21 to get an idea of how many seeds you need.

 Collards have around 258 seeds per gram (use the pdf).